• Skip to main content

 Make the filling

-• Put the cream cheese, cream, eggs, vanilla, sugar and Biscoff spread in a large bowl.
+• Put the cream cheese, cream, eggs, vanilla, flour, sugar and Biscoff spread in a large bowl.
 Whisk just enough to combine.
 Don't over mix as this can introduce too much air.

 • Spoon the filling into the tin and level off.